 'Maiden Voyage' - notes from a ships harpist - 'is the story of a young woman's journey of self discovery amidst the bizarre and often comic setting of a luxury cruiseship.
 With Brysonesque humour Sarah's first encounters with the shocking extremes of poverty and wealth, the beauty of nature and insanity of the characters around her, form a vivid parody of life itself.'

-To buy a hard copy or an audio version by mail order, please click here-
+To buy a .pdf copy or Audio narration, please click here

 |In 1983 I was lucky

 enough to be asked, at the very last minute, to play on

 board the QE2 for three months during its world cruise.